SichangHe/igem-2022-dku-backup/src/description.md

 ## Background

-The *Shigella* species is listed as one of the eight dangerous drug resistant bacteria[^Langdon2016], with associated mortalities projected to rise to 10 million globally by 2050, if not properly addressed[^ONeill2014].
+The *Shigella* species is listed as one of the eight dangerous drug-resistant bacteria[^Langdon2016], with associated mortalities projected to rise to 10 million globally by 2050, if not properly addressed[^ONeill2014].
-In the United States alone, over 77,000 antibiotic resistant cases were reported annually and 90% of overall *Shigella* cases were found to be resistant to the first choice medication ciprofloxacin[^CDC2015].
+In the United States alone, over 77,000 antibiotic-resistant cases were reported annually and 90% of overall *Shigella* cases were found to be resistant to the first choice medication ciprofloxacin[^CDC2015].
 *Shigella*, as a highly infective, enteroinvasive and occasionally toxin-releasing[^Carayol2013] [^Gray2015] bacterial genus, may cause severe infection and bacterial dysentery in the colorectal mucosa even with as low a dose as 10 - 100 organisms[^Garcia2014].
 *Shigella*-related infections thereby spread rapidly, particularly in low-resource populations[^Hussen2019] and among vulnerable groups including children in care facilities, the homeless, and returned travelers[^CDC2020] [^Huruy2018] [^Casabonne2016] [^Gray2015].